MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - [Improved memory consumption](../deploy-aip-scanner-configure-install.md#optimizing-scanner-performance) for large numbers of information type matches
 - Support for [SharePoint on-premises](../deploy-aip-scanner-prereqs.md#sharepoint-requirements) paths that end in a slash (**/**)
 - Increased SharePoint scanning [speed](../deploy-aip-scanner-configure-install.md#optimizing-scanner-performance)
-- Support for avoiding a timeout exception when scanning a SharePoint server
+- Support for [avoiding a timeout](clientv2-admin-guide-customizations.md#avoid-scanner-timeouts-in-sharepoint) when scanning a SharePoint server.

 ## Version 2.8.85.0